 I was commissioned by Amman Design week to create and offer a themed and thoughtful walking tour of the city.
 This drew me to 'Shabsogh' street, which I was interested in for a variety of reasons.
+It is a street that historically housed a more affluent community of Circassian migrants and refugees who made Jordan their home after their genocide in the 1860's.
+But as Amman's dense downtown area began to grew, this one street became a face of so many inter-urban relationships.

 My first walk through tour of ‘Shabsogh’ street highlighted how it houses a number of industries like silk screen paint, pigment shops, and an assortment of fabric shops with endless prints and patterns.
-We visited a falafel restaurant with ornate ceilings, sub-continental restaurants that cater food supplies to Jordan’s domestic and factory workers, her mother’s spice cabinet, and more.
+We visited a falafel restaurant with ornate ceilings, sub-continental restaurants that cater food supplies to Jordan’s domestic and factory workers, my mother’s spice cabinet, and more.
 Each destination was recommended by the stop before –- allowing a map to form organically.

 My second tour returned to ‘Shabsogh’ street, but took in the surroundings are a much slow pace, encouraging mindfulness, and a closer look at the green, urban pockets, flora and fauna that were growing in pavements, pipes, window sills and walls, inviting participants to become more aware of the urban ecosystems that surround them.